 Whenever a film is good or beautiful it is because it puts opposites together—rest and motion, light and dark, space and time, nearness and distance, continuity and discontinuity, unity and variety, freedom and order—the same opposites we are trying to make sense of in our lives.
 The series will study how these opposites are present in the motion picture, from Edwin S. Porter’s The Great Train Robbery of 1903 to the latest cinematic achievement.
 Short film excerpts will be shown and discussed in each class.

-The Winter semester of classes is now in session.
+The Fall semester of classes is now in session.
 For information about auditing classes, call the Registrar at 212.777.4490.

 One Wednesday per month, 6 – 8 PM

 May 29: The Drive to Be Free; or, The Escape Film

 Films: The Shawshank Redemption, Le Trou, The Defiant Ones, I Am a

 June 26: Movies about Musicians—The Dramatic Relation of Art and Life

 Films: Ray, The Overture, ‘Round Midnight, Walk the Line, Coal Miner’s

 July 24: The Deadly Contempt of the Profit Motive—Shown in Films